Five Essential SEO items that you can’t neglect

 - #3 in a Google search gets 11% of all the clicks.

 - 92 out of every 100 people who search on the internet do not go past the first page of their Google search.

-Small business proprietors often hand over the reins of their SEO to outside agencies to take care of, some of which are expensive and over-rated.
+Small business proprietors often hand over the reins of their SEO to outside agencies, some of which are expensive and over-rated.
 What these business owners don’t realise is that there is a lot that can be done without any outside help at all.
 In this post, we will look the essential items that must be attended to for successful Search Engine Optimisation.

 Note #1: For the tips below, it is assumed that you have access to your site with a Content Management System.
 If you don’t, then you are already behind the times.
 Upgrade that site today!

 Note#2: For WordPress owners, make sure you have Yoast SEO, or All-In-One SEO installed in your plug-in.
 For other CMS’, do a Google search and find out the equivalent for your system.
 There are dozens of options.